An Internal Rotator of the Hip

 I recently tried to do a standing back bend (without actually dropping back) and found that pushing the inner thighs back while pushing my pelvis forwards allowed me to bend back fairly deeply.
-However another component of this was pulling the sitting bones inwards and the tailbone forwards, as if bringing the tips of three fingers together.
+However another component of this was pulling the sitting bones inwards and the tailbone forwards, towards the pubic bone.

-Although I've talked mainly about activating the adductor magnus by pushing the inner thigh back (and it's my assumption that its the adductor magnus that is activated by doing this "action") There are also times where I've experimented with pushing the inner thigh forwards.
+Although I've talked mainly about activating the adductor magnus by pushing the inner thigh back (and it's my assumption that it's the adductor magnus that is activated by doing this "action") There are also times where I've experimented with pushing the inner thighs forwards.